mCaballero1224/portfolio-site/README.md

 - Node.js with the following modules/packages:
     - Express for the web server
     - Handlebars for templating
+    - Mongoose for MongoDB integration
+- MongoDB for blog database

 ## Services Used
 - VULTR for a VPS to host the site along with various services